 36 z (Early Series) Tall cylindrical vase, flared base.

 Does this shape appear in other series?
-No, not in other series but a similar shape appears elsewhere in the Early Series as
+No, not in other series but it appears elsewhere in the Early Series as

 Height; 23 cm